Thule T2 Pro XT

 *Editor's Note: "Capacity" refers to weight capacity per bike.

 The T2 Pro XT currently is our favorite hitch-mounted rack, but there are a number of viable competitors.
 With its NV Base 2.0, Kuat Racks makes a solid effort at dethroning the Thule and comes pretty darn close.
 Like the T2 Pro XT, the NV Base 2.0 has an attractive feature set that includes integrated locks, an expanding hitch wedge, sturdy arms, and a sleek design.
 Where does it fall short?
 The NV Base 2.0 is not able to accommodate fat bikes or kids’ bikes without adapters and its tilt lever is closer to the car, requiring you to reach through any mounted bikes.
-For $21 more, we give the nod to the Thule.
+For $29 less, we give the nod to the Thule.

 For serious riders, Wisconsin-based 1Up has a significant following.
 We’ve really enjoyed testing their Heavy Duty Double, which wins out in durability with a unique all-metal build that comes in 6 pounds lighter than the T2 Pro XT.
-That said, it can’t haul as much weight as the Thule (it can carry two 50-pounders) and requires an adapter for any bike with tires wider than 3.1 inches (the T2 can accommodate up to 5-inch tires).
+That said, it can’t haul as much weight as the Thule (it can carry two 50-pounders) and requires an adapter for any bike with tires wider than 3.1 inches (the T2 can accommodate up to 5-in. tires).
 In addition, the tilt lever location makes it a bit awkward to use: you have to reach under any mounted bike to lower and reset it.
 Lastly, the Heavy Duty Double is bereft of any locking mechanisms for bikes, and its attachment system—which includes two metal arms that envelop the tires—isn't quite as sturdy feeling as the arm and strap combination on the T2 Pro XT.
 You can’t beat the craftsmanship of the 1Up, but the Thule is the more well-rounded design.